Note to Students

-- Prepare you to act as role models for providing occupation-based services to clients across the lifespan using evidence to guide decision-making.
+- Become a role model by providing occupation-based services to clients using evidence and reflective practice to guide decision-making.

-- Enable you to practice occupational therapy by engaging clients to optimize human performance and participation in everyday occupations and contexts across the lifespan.
+- Engage clients to optimize human performance and participation in everyday occupations and contexts across the lifespan.

 How does fieldwork progress over the program?